 Is 304 Stainless Steel Magnetic?

 Recently, I heard reports that why the screws from 304 cold headings are magnetic?
 Is the material not 304 stainless steel?
-In fact, the magnetism of stainless steel is related to its internal physical structure (mainly the orientation of the electrons).
+The magnetism of stainless steel is related to its internal physical structure (mainly the orientation of the electrons).
 Here, Huaxiao Stainless Steel Co., Ltd. will analyze the magnetism of stainless steel for everyone!

 304 stainless steel is a common type of stainless steel and it is part of the austenitic family of stainless steels.
 Austenitic stainless steels, including 304 stainless steel, are typically non-magnetic.
 However, 304 stainless steel can become slightly magnetic during the cold working process.